Mick Dervan

 Michael Dervan (19 May 1898 – 3 April 1981) was an Irish hurler.
 Usually lining out at corner-back, he was a member of the Galway team that won the 1923 All-Ireland Championship.

-Dervan enjoyed a club career with Tynagh that yielded much success.
-After joining the club's senior team in his late teens he won five county championship medals in 1920, 1922, 1923, 1925 and 1928.
+At a club level, Dervan played with Tynagh GAA club.
+After joining the club's senior team in his late teens, he won five Galway Senior Hurling Championship medals in 1920, 1922, 1923, 1925, and 1928.

-After being selected for the Galway senior team in 1922 he won a Connacht medal in his debut championship.
+After being selected for the Galway senior team in 1922, he won a Connacht medal in his debut championship.
 He won his sole All-Ireland medal in 1923 after Galway's defeat of Limerick in the final.
 Dervan was a runner-up in three subsequent All-Ireland finals and two National Hurling League finals and retired from inter-county hurling in 1928.

-As the top corner-back of his era, Dervan was included on the Ireland team at the Tailteann Games in 1924 and 1928, for which he was awarded gold medals.
+Dervan was included on the Ireland team at the Tailteann Games in 1924 and 1928, for which he was awarded gold medals.

-In retirement from playing, Dervan came to be regarded as one of Galway's greatest ever players.
 He was named in the left corner-back position on the Galway Team of the Millennium.
 Dervan died after a short illness on 3 April 1981.